Using all transverse degrees of freedom in quantum communications based on a generic mode sorter: Appendix

-In this section we calculate the information and secure key rate mainly following the procedure in \cite{mirhosseini2015highA}.
 For our protocol, the two bases are mutually unbiased to each other, so Alice would send each symbols with equal probability as the BB84 protocol.
-Here we assume a uniform error rate for detecting each mode, so the mutual information can be expressed as
+Here we assume a uniform error rate for detecting each mode, so the mutual information can be expressed as \cite{cerf2002security}

 where $d=8$, the average error rate $\delta =11.7\%$, and $F$ is the probability of correct measurement $F=1-\delta=88.3\%$.
 With these numbers we can immediately get $I_{\text{AB}}=2.15$ bits per sifted photon.